University Of Kansas Is Now Offering ‘Angry White Male Studies’ — And Some White Men Are Very Angry About It

 — Greg Kearney (@gkearney) April 5, 2019

-The university offers a number of unique studies on societal issues including others that explore race relations, including one called “American Indian and White Relations” that explores the impact of westward expansion after the Civil War.
+The university offers a number of unique studies on societal issues, including others that explore race relations, including one called “American Indian and White Relations” that explores the impact of westward expansion after the Civil War.

 As The Associated Press noted, the University of Kansas’s “Angry White Male Studies” has some counterparts at other top universities.
 A number of other higher education institutions have introduced courses exploring masculinity amidst the growth of the #MeToo movement and others have studied the efforts far-rights groups have taken to radicalize young white men in online spaces.

-Alexandra J. Gold, a Harvard University professor who developed a course on the #MeToo movement, said she wants it to be a broad study of its effect on society.
+Alexandra J. Gold, a Harvard University professor, who developed a course on the #MeToo movement, said she wants it to be a broad study of its effect on society.

 “We talk about the sort of erasures that these movements like #MeToo can sometimes effect — even though they’re obviously moves to create equality for women, they’re not without their sort of lapses and their erasures,” Gold told the Harvard Crimson.
 “One of the opportunities I have is to think about the intersectionality of each movement, because I feel like that’s a topic that hasn’t exactly gotten the kind of treatment it deserves.”